Excl. VAT

 Summary

-This article explains the concept of ergonomics.
-In addition to having an understanding of correct working positions and how ergonomic aids provide support, ergonomics at work is about planning and adapting the work environment and work methods according to individual needs.
-Good ergonomics require a holistic approach that includes safe lifting techniques, sound ergonomics, light ergonomics, cognitive ergonomics, risks of repetitive strain, the importance of regular and varied movement, and more.
+This blog post explains the concept of ergonomics.
+Beyond understanding correct working postures and using ergonomic aids, it’s about planning and adapting both the work environment and work methods to suit individual needs.
+Good ergonomics takes a holistic approach, covering load ergonomics, acoustic and lighting considerations, cognitive factors, risks associated with repetitive tasks, the importance of regular and varied movement, and more.

 FAQ